How to Elope in Olympic National Park | The Ultimate Guide (Updated for 2026)

 9. Wine testing.

-10. Relaxing in a hot springs.
+10. Relaxing in hot springs.

-Location: Hoh Forest
+Location: Hoh Rain Forest

 How Much Does It Cost To Elope in Olympic National Park: Elopement Budget Checklist

-Car rental: $250-500, but it all depends on how many days you need it and the type of vehicle, whether it's an 2WD, SUV, 4WD, or something else.
+Car rental: $250-500, depending on how many days you need it and the type of vehicle (2WD, SUV, 4WD, etc.).

-Marriage license: $69 for King County.
+Marriage license: $169 in King County.

 Location: Lake Crescent